ellen-ying/statistical_rethinking/code/lecture13_multi_multilevel_model.md

 We use the reedfrog example.
 We will try to explore the causal effect of changing size distribution: Target population high density 35, 50% groups have predation.
 25% large.
-Intervention makes 75% large. wWat is change in survival?
+Intervention makes 75% large.
+What is the change in survival?

 ``` r
 mSPG <- ulam(